hpcclab/S3BD/Readme.md

   * abstractIndexCound - the number of terms that will be included in an abstract index.
   * k - the number of clusters created during partitioning.
   * calcMetrics - only set this to true if you are testing speeds.

+ ## Acknowledgements
+ This project is derived from Jason Woodworth Master's thesis.
+In addition to the code base, the project includes his thesis latex files too.